fastcat/gdev/README.md

 all can cause major binary bloat.
 When building your `gdev`-based command, the `addon` pattern means that your tool (once compiled) will only include the dependencies needed for the components you use.
 Don't use Kubernetes in your stack?
 No worries, your binary won't be bloated by its large client SDK.
+Addons with large dependencies are broken out into separate modules, so your build also won't have to download those unused modules.

 ## Usage